ideaconsult/h5pyd/docs/index.rst

-Being able to access HDF data via a web API can be useful in a variety of ways: providing remote data access, distributed applications, utilizing object-based storage (e.g. AWS S3, Azure Blob storage), and many other situations where providing file system access to HDF5 data would be impractical.
+Being able to access HDF data via a web API can be useful in a variety of ways: providing remote data access, distributed applications, utilizing object-based storage (e.g. AWS S3, Azure Blob storage), and many other situations where file-system access to HDF5 data would be impractical.

 The h5pyd package also includes a set of command line tools (CLI tools) for managing remote data.
-See :ref:`cli_docs`.
+See :ref:`cli`.

 h5pyd package is modeled after `h5py <https://docs.h5py.org>`_.
 Software
 developed using h5py should be able to use h5pyd with no or only minor